 When the humidity and the heat came down to a point not to bother me, I took walks.
 At other outings, as I drove here and there, and during the walks, in the parking lots, and at a special detour I took to get close to the wind turbines, I took many infrared photographs.
 The stark contrast between the clouds and the dark sky provided a nice backdrop for various subjects.

 Before I talk about some of the photographs, let me say something about the processing.
 They are all captured with a Canon EOS M5 that was converted for infrared photography.
 I converted them to black-and-white, and split-toned.
 The colors you see in these photographs are in the tradition of darkroom toning, like platinum, bromoil, etc.

 The last few are also coming from the same path, the toning colors perhaps being reminiscent of the greenish photographs we used to get after taking a roll of film to the local photographer.
 One, the Black-eyed Susan flowers,

 I took the first couple of photographs outside the door of my doctor’s office in Providence at the corner of Waterman St. and Wayland Avenue.
 The stark metal structure of the lights towering over the soft clouds and the clouds mimicking the old house’s dome caught my eye.
 On the way home, I noticed the wind turbines were operational and took a detour by their location near Allens Avenue in Providence.

-Along the way, I went by the usual wilderness blocks with ivy growing around trees, an interesting low-growing fern-like plant and a bunch of Black-eyed Susans.
-Back at home, the tall and delicate Liatris created a lacey look.
+Along the way, I went by the usual wilderness blocks with ivy growing around trees, an interesting low-growing fern-like plant, and a bunch of Black-eyed Susans.
+Back at home, the tall and delicate Liatris created a lacy look.
 I decided to tone the low plant and the Liatris in the cool colors zone.
-The Black-eyed Susan cluster needed a different touch, with some local adjustments I gave them a little edgy and surreal look.
+The Black-eyed Susan cluster needed a different touch, with some local adjustments, I gave them a little edgy and surreal look.